|Nutritional Guidelines (per serving)|

 Once your tofu is pressed, slice it into 1-inch cubes or nuggets (about the size of a frozen chicken nugget).

-In a wide, shallow bowl, whisk together the soy milk, mustard, nutritional yeast, and spices until smooth
+In a wide, shallow bowl, whisk together the soy milk, mustard, nutritional yeast, onion and garlic powders, dried parsley, salt, and pepper until smooth.

 Place the panko breadcrumbs in a separate bowl.